Proofreading 3: Progress

-This course is the gateway to the SfEP's proofreading mentoring scheme.
-It is suitable for those who already have a good grounding in proofreading, and preferably some experience, who feel ready to advance to the next level.
+This course is suitable for those who already have a good grounding in proofreading, and preferably some experience, who feel ready to advance to the next level.
 It is also suitable for proofreaders who are returning after a break, and wish to update, refresh or check their skills.

-P3 is an assessed course.
+Proofreading 3: Progress is an assessed course.
 Passing the final assignment acts as part qualification for acceptance into the proofreading mentoring scheme.
-Two upgrade points are awarded for completing the course, and a further three for passing the final assignment.

 What you should know after the course